PiotrRusiowski/My-UnsplashCoppy/README.md

 ## Overview

 A Unsplash copy with React.js and React Redux.
 This project uses React-Router-Dom for navigation, unspalsh API for dynamically updating the data and Styled Component for layout styles, layout styles was copped from Unsplasch.com.
-In application you can share pictures, users, collections and add pictures to favorite.
+In application you can browse pictures, users, collections and add pictures to favorite.

 ### Live demo: https://reactunspalash.netlify.app/